Welcome to our Governors’ section.

 Although we received an ‘Outstanding’ Ofsted report in 2009, Ofsted will continue to undertake annual assessments of the school’s performance.
 As a Governing Body, we are committed to maintaining the highest expectations of our staff and the highest aspirations for our children; meeting the needs of every child and supporting all in attaining the highest personal level of achievement.

 The minutes of the Governors’ meetings are available in the school office for viewing.
 Please find detailed below a record of governors' attendance at meetings for the last academic year.
-Please note that two governors stepped down in the last academic year (2018-2019) - Mrs Claire White, parent governor (31/03/19) and Mrs Jennifer Bedford Co-opted governor, (31/03/19).
-One governor has stepped down in this academic year (2019-2020) - Mrs Kathryn Galati, parent governor (31/07/19).
+Please note that one governor has stepped down in the last academic year (2019-2020) - Mrs Kate Clark, parent governor (31/07/2020).

 Governor Attendance see below: